Skip to content

 Sample interactive session

-In this session, jmnewton requests an interactive session through SLURM and executes a shell using the apptainer image xxx.
-Using singularity in this way lets you interact with the environment like it is a virtual machine.
+In this session, jmnewton requests an interactive session through SLURM and executes a shell using the Apptainer image Apptainer.def.
+Using Apptainer in this way lets you interact with the environment like it is a virtual machine.

-The sample below illustrates how to use singularity as part of a batch session.
+The sample below illustrates how to use Apptainer as part of a batch session.
+All defaults for number of nodes, time etc. are used here.

 #!/bin/bash